Managing a Rheumatoid Arthritis Flare: A Quick Guide

 Join a Community of Chronic Illness Warriors

 Here at Aila Health, we support people in their chronic illness journey.
 Join our community and connect with other patients like you.
 Share your patient journey with others who truly understand what you are going through.
 Learn from others’ experiences and how they navigated their condition.
 Learn more.

 About the Author

-Shannon Sims, PhD, Professor at Saybrook University’s College of Integrative Medicine and Health Sciences in the department of Mind-Body Medicine.
-Dr. Sims is also an integrative wellness coach and mind-body specialist with Aila Health where she focuses on supporting Long COVID and other chronic illness patients in their journey to greater wellness.
+Shannon Sims, PhD, is an integrative wellness coach and mind-body specialist with Aila Health where she focuses on supporting Long Covid and other chronic illness warriors in their journey to greater wellness.
+Dr. Sims is also a professor at Saybrook University’s College of Integrative Medicine and Health Sciences in the Department of Mind-Body Medicine.